Georgiana Seymour, Duchess of Somerset

 Jane Georgiana Seymour, Duchess of Somerset (née Sheridan; 5 November 1809 – 14 December 1884), was the wife of Edward, Duke of Somerset.

-Life
+Early life

 Jane Georgiana Sheridan was the third daughter of Thomas Sheridan and his wife the novelist Caroline Callander, daughter of Sir James Callander of Craigforth and Ardkinglas.
-She was the younger sister of Helen Lady Dufferin, songwriter, composer, poet, and author, and Caroline Norton, society beauty, feminist, social reformer, and author.
+She was the younger sister of "three beautiful Sheridan girls," her elder sisters being Helen (wife of Price Blackwood, 4th Baron Dufferin and Claneboye), songwriter, composer, poet, and author, and Caroline (wife of George Chapple Norton and Sir William Stirling-Maxwell, 9th Baronet), society beauty, feminist, social reformer, and author.
 Georgiana, Helen, and Caroline were the granddaughters of Irish playwright Richard Brinsley Sheridan.
-Known for her loveliness, the Duchess was chosen to be the "Queen of Beauty" at the Eglinton Tournament in 1839.

-She married Edward, Duke of Somerset (then Lord Seymour) on the 10th of June 1830, when he was twenty-five and she was twenty.
-They had two sons and three daughters: